guolisen/cluster-storage-troubleshooting/docs/sample_investigation_plan.md

       "arguments": {
         "node": "node-1"
       },
-      "expected_outcome": "Disk space usage to determine if the volume is full, which could cause I/O errors" },
+      "expected": "Disk space usage to determine if the volume is full, which could cause I/O errors" },
     {
       "step": "5",